 If you are serious about energy efficiency and indoor air quality for health, do the following:

-- It’s a great idea to monitor the air quality within a building using an AWAIR air quality monitoring device.
+1. It’s a great idea to monitor the air quality within a building using an air quality monitoring device.
 If it is not known a problem exists, steps can’t be taken to fix it.
-Customers can buy this product from our web shop.

-- Organize a contractor to conduct a blower door test, once you have made the building as air tight as possible.
+2. Organise a contractor to conduct a blower door test, once you have made the building as airtight as possible.
 It’s important to know where the building is at.
 Customers can Contact us for more information.

-Having indoor air quality is all about reducing uncontrolled ventilation, implementing controlled ventilation combined with insulation consistency.
+Having indoor air quality is all about reducing uncontrolled ventilation and implementing controlled ventilation combined with insulation consistency.